HaxeFoundation/code-cookbook/assets/content/cookbook/Compilation/compiling-libraries-without-main-class.md

 ### Exposing Haxe classes for JavaScript

-If you are writing libraries for javascript, you might want to use the `@:expose` metadata to make your code available in the global namespace.
+If you are writing libraries for JavaScript, you might want to use the `@:expose` metadata to make your code available in the global namespace.
 You can [read more about that in the Haxe manual](http://haxe.org/manual/target-javascript-expose.html).

 > Author: [Jonas Nyström](https://github.com/cambiata)